Tropical ideals do not realise all Bergman fans: Introduction

 If the tropical ideal is the tropicalisation of a prime classical ideal, then the tropical variety is pure-dimensional and balanced \cite{Maclagan15}*{Theorem 3.3.5}.
-Conversely, the question of which balanced polyhedral complexes are realised by classical ideals has received much attention, especially in the case of curves (see, e.g., \cites{Speyer14, Brugalle15, Birkmeyer17}).
-But for general tropical ideals, very little is known about Question~\ref{que:Realisability}: no natural algebraic criterion that ensures that the variety is pure-dimensional is known, nor has their top-dimensional part been proved to be balanced.
+The question of which balanced polyhedral complexes are realised by classical ideals has received much attention, especially in the case of curves (see, e.g., \cites{Speyer14, Brugalle15, Birkmeyer17}).
+But for general tropical ideals, very little is known about Question~\ref{que:Realisability}: for instance, no natural algebraic criterion that ensures that the variety is pure-dimensional is known.
 In fact, until recently we had no intuition as to whether tropical ideals are flexible enough that they can realise basically any balanced polyhedral complex, or rather more rigid, like algebraic varieties.
 In view of the following theorem, we now lean towards the latter intuition.

+\begin{reptheorem}{thm:main} Let $M$ and $N$ be loopless matroids of ranks $a$ and $b$ that do not have a quasi-product of rank $a \cdot b$.
+Then there exists no tropical ideal whose tropical variety is the Bergman fan of the direct sum of $M$ and $N$, with all maximal cones having weight $1$.

-\begin{reptheorem}{thm:main} There exists no tropical ideal whose tropical variety is the Bergman fan of the direct sum of the V\'amos matroid $V_8$ and the uniform matroid $U_{2,3}$ of rank two on three elements, with all maximal cones having weight $1$. \end{reptheorem}
+In particular, there exists no tropical ideal whose tropical variety is the Bergman fan of the direct sum of the V\'amos matroid $V_8$ and the uniform matroid $U_{2,3}$ of rank two on three elements, with all maximal cones having weight $1$. \end{reptheorem}

+In this theorem, a {\em quasi-product} of two loopless matroids is a matroid analogue of tensor products; see Section~\ref{sec:QuasiProducts}.
+The fact that the V\'amos matroid $V_8$ and the uniform matroid $U_{2,3}$ have no quasi-product of rank $8$ was proved by Las Vergnas in \cite{Vergnas81}.

 We believe that this theorem marks the beginning of an interesting research programme, which, in addition to the pureness and balancing questions mentioned above, asks which tropical ideals define matroids on the set of variables, and which matroids are, in this sense, tropically algebraic---See Problem \ref{prob:matroidal} and Question \ref{que:algebraic}.